MrMatch246/KeyLab_Essential_mk3_TGE/README.md

 - You can set Rewind and FastForward Speed in the Settings.py file (currently set to 4 instead of 1)

+- Play Button can work as Play/Pause Button

 - Enabled Auto Arm

 - Pressing the TAP button doubles as holding a Shift Button that unlocks the following options: